thomasdrouin/test-technique-kickflip/README.md

 # Kickflip technical test

-This is a monorepo for the kickflip technical test
+This is a monorepo for the kickflip technical test.\
-The `common` package contains the Question 1 function and its test.
+The `common` package contains the Question 1 function and its test.\
 The `front` package contains a react app for the question 2.

 ## Install